prashant-kikani/prashant-kikani.github.io/_posts/2018-5-14-7-month-ML-journey.markdown

 You can also follow YouTube channels of [Sanyam](https://www.youtube.com/channel/UCRjtBP-o5FbgRzX2BHQEFtQ) & [Abhishek](https://www.youtube.com/c/AbhishekThakurAbhi/) for interesting interviews.

 Also, keep visiting <a rel="nofollow" target="_blank" href="https://towardsdatascience.com/">Towards Data Science</a>, <a rel="nofollow" target="_blank" href="https://hackernoon.com/">Hacker Noon</a>, <a rel="nofollow" target="_blank" href="https://becominghuman.ai/">Becoming Human</a> like websites regularly.
 All these blog sites have plenty of great blogs written by ML professionals.
-Also use Twitter wisely.
+Also use X / Twitter wisely.
 Follow some great professionals there and never be late to catch new things.

 > At last, One important thing.
 Don’t expect results quickly.
 I have been doing ML for 7 months now.
 And I don’t know many many concepts of ML (<b>knowing what you don’t know is also an important thing</b>).
 You can’t expect to understand and implement all the concepts in half a year..
 Things will be understood as the time goes.
 Don’t compare yourself with anyone.
 Just be the best version of yourself.
 Everyone is unique.